Double soft current at one-loop in QCD: Regularization scheme dependence

-The difference can be reproduced by considering the soft limit of full theory one-loop QCD amplitude.
+The difference can be reproduced by considering the soft limit of the one-loop QCD amplitude.

-To this end, we utilize the universal properties of infrared and ultraviolet poles of QCD amplitude~\cite{Catani:2000ef,Catani:1998bh,Catani:1996pk}, whose explicit expression depends on numbers of dimensions and polarizations (internal or external, see in Table~\ref{tab:sumtab}), thus develops a RS dependence~\cite{Gnendiger:2017pys,Gnendiger:2019vnp}.
+To this end, we make use of the universal factorization properties of infrared (IR) and ultraviolet (UV) divergences of QCD amplitudes~\cite{Catani:1996pk,Catani:1998bh,Catani:2000ef}, which encode the full dependence on the regularization scheme (RS)~\cite{Gnendiger:2017pys,Gnendiger:2019vnp}, by dimensions of polarizations (internal or external, see in Table~\ref{tab:sumtab}).